syncfusion-content/wpf-docs/wpf/Ribbon/RibbonComboBox.md

 ## Autosize width in RibbonComboBox

-When you set the width to `RibbonComboBox`, the combobox width will be based on the given selected item text in `RibbonComboBoxItem`.
+RibbonComboBox can be auto sized by not providing width to the RibbonComboBox and the width will be based on the selected item text.

-If you do not set the width to `RibbonComboBox`, the combobox will auto resize the width based on the selected item text in `RibbonComboBoxItem`.
+If the width is given, then the width is set to the RibbonComboBox instead of the selected item text.

 The following code example demonstrates how to set auto-width to the ComboBoxAdv control.